openstack/openstack-manuals/doc/admin-guide/source/compute-huge-pages.rst

    $ openstack image set [IMAGE_ID]  --property hw_mem_page_size=1GB

-Image metadata takes precedence over flavor extra specs.
-Thus, configuring competing page sizes causes an exception.
-By setting a ``small`` page size through image metadata, administrators can prevent users requesting huge pages in flavors and impacting resource utilization.
-To configure this page size,
+If the flavor specifies a numerical page size or a page size of "small" the image is not allowed to specify a page size and if it does an exception will be raised.
+If the flavor specifies a page size of ``any`` or ``large`` then any page size specified in the image will be used.
+By setting a ``small`` page size in the flavor, administrators can prevent users requesting huge pages in flavors and impacting resource utilization.
+To configure this page size, run:
-run:

 .. code-block:: console

-   $ openstack image set [IMAGE_ID] --property hw_mem_page_size=small
+   $ openstack flavor set m1.large --property hw:mem_page_size=small

 .. note::